There is so much to worry about when it comes to taking care of your home.

 6. Humidity Issues

 In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into hiking up the heat.
 Common grumbles when the humidity is too low are dry air, congestion, and chapped skin.
 Low humidity can even negatively impact hardwood floors and furniture.
 Today’s best heating systems help to keep this crucial balance right where it should be, adding or removing moisture before it ever enters the HVAC unit.

 7. Air Quality Issues

-Many issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed HVAC unit.
-If you are experiencing issues with household odors, airborne allergens, such as pollen or pet dander, mold, ozone, and even plain old dust, consulting a professional heating system contractor can start you on the road to resolving them.
+Many issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed heating system.
+If you are experiencing issues with household odors, airborne allergens, such as pollen or pet dander, bacteria, ozone, and even plain old dust, consulting a professional heating system contractor can start you on the road to resolving them.

 So you do all your research and decide you do need a new furnace, or you want to upgrade your furnace to more efficient technology, replace your home’s ductwork, or do a total rebuild of the entire system, call Strand Brothers Service Experts today for a free, no-obligation Home Comfort Analysis.